DoctorKhan/quantum-resonance-ledger/docs/qrl_whitepaper.md

 ### **2.1 Scalability Crisis: The Ordering Bottleneck and the Illusion of Global Simultaneity**

-*(Content largely unchanged from v1.3 - still relevant)* Deterministic blockchains, requiring strict serial transaction processing and a globally agreed-upon linear order, inherently struggle to scale.
-This reliance on total ordering stems from the need to prevent double-spending and ensure a consistent ledger state across all nodes [4].
-This process attempts to create an artificial sense of absolute global time and ordering, which, as relativity teaches us, is physically problematic in a distributed system where information propagation has finite speed [5].
+Deterministic blockchains, requiring strict serial transaction processing and a globally agreed-upon linear order, inherently struggle to scale.
+This reliance on total ordering stems from the need to prevent double-spending and ensure a consistent ledger state across all nodes \[4\].
+This process attempts to create an artificial sense of absolute global time and ordering, which, as relativity teaches us, is physically problematic in a distributed system where information propagation has finite speed \[5\].
 Forcing this artificial order is computationally expensive and inherently limits speed.

 ### **2.2 Security Exposures from Predictability & Complexity**

-*(Content largely unchanged from v1.3 - still relevant)* Traditional blockchains often rely on static or predictably adjusting parameters (like block size or difficulty adjustment algorithms) [6].
+Traditional blockchains often rely on static or predictably adjusting parameters (like block size or difficulty adjustment algorithms) \[6\].
 This predictability can be exploited by attackers who can anticipate network conditions.
 Furthermore, the complexity of general-purpose smart contract platforms creates a vast attack surface.

 ### **2.3 Inflexible Parameter Management: Hindrance to Evolution**

-*(Content largely unchanged from v1.3 - still relevant)* The rigid or slow adjustment of core network parameters, often requiring hard forks or complex governance processes [7], impedes adaptation. to changing network conditions or evolving application needs This inflexibility limits the potential for blockchain networks to dynamically optimize and thrive.
+The rigid or slow adjustment of core network parameters, often requiring hard forks or complex governance processes \[7\], impedes adaptation to changing network conditions or evolving application needs.
+This inflexibility limits the potential for blockchain networks to dynamically optimize and thrive.

 ### **2.4 Application-Layer Bottlenecks and Risks**